 RICHMOND, Va. — The Virginia General Assembly is taking initial steps to address concerns regarding the long-term financial viability of the Virginia Military Survivors and Dependents Education Program (VMSDEP), which waives tuition at state colleges or universities for spouses and children of military veterans who are severely disabled or killed in action.

-This recommendation is now being championed by Senator Danica Roem in the current assembly session.
+That recommendation is now being championed by Sen. Danica Roem in the current General Assembly session.

 "What are we going to do to make sure that we've got good transparency, that we've got good accountability," Sen. Roem (D - Prince William) said.